Chung-Research-Group/AIM/docs-builder/source/Installation.rst

 4. **Check Necessary Files**

-   * The project template file ``AIM_Build.prj`` is already configured and contain all the neccessary files.
+   * The project template file ``AIM_Build.prj`` is already configured and contains all the necessary files.
    * Do not change the location of the ``AIM_Build.prj`` file.
 It must be present in the AIM repository root directory.

 5. **Compile the Application**